Possible causes of low back pain during pregnancy:

 3. Keep well hydrated.

 Keep hydrated, especially during the summer months.
-Dehydration is common during pregnancy and dehydration causes contractions.
+Dehydration is common during pregnancy and can lead to contractions.

-Keep cool water with you and drink frequently.
+Keep a cool water bottle with you and drink frequently.
 Drinking plain water can get boring…really fast!

 4. Prevent bladder infections